Staging a Home for Sale: The Cost, Reason & Value

 Are you handy or creative?
 Why not try your hand at staging?
 It may be an easy way to save time and money.
 Consider new rugs or window furnishings, maybe add a few mirrors or lamps.
 Find even more ideas by doing a simple "home staging" search on Pinterest.

 According to the National Association of Realtors, 35% of Realtors have offered to personally stage their client's home or have connected them to a home staging service.
 You may find a better value by using their services or using the company your Realtor recommends.

 Alternatives to home staging

-For those of you who are not convinced that home staging makes a difference in the home sales process, there are alternatives to consider.
+There are alternatives to consider for those who are not convinced that home staging makes a difference in the home sales process.
 For example, you can:

-Whether you’re a little biased toward your current home decor or you’re just uninterested in putting forth effort for a short-term change, leaving your home “as is” is perfectly fine.
+Whether you're a little biased toward your current home decor or you're just uninterested in putting forth effort for a short-term change, leaving your home "as is" is perfectly fine.
 Prospective buyers can still walk through and see possibilities for interior design and the use of home space.

 Maybe your next home was too good to be true; you just had to move everything in ASAP.
 It could be a shorter commute to work, or much-needed extra space, even a cross-country move.
 It would be helpful to have your bed, TV, and a couch or two.
 When you think about moving expenses, it may make the most sense to move everything at once versus a little at a time.
 If that's the case, there's nothing wrong with having a Realtor® show your empty home, especially if you're in a seller's market where homes are moving fast!